FirebaseExtended/firebase-framework-tools/README.md

 * Next.js 13+
 * Angular 17.2+

 This repo holds the code for the adapters that enable support for these frameworks.
-At a high level these adapters transform framework specific configurations into an [output bundle spec](#app-hosting-output-bundle) that App Hosting is able to process and configure frameworks support.
+At a high level these adapters transform framework specific configurations into an [output bundle spec](#app-hosting-output-bundle) that App Hosting can use to configure frameworks support.
 For more information see our [Framework integration](https://firebase.google.com/docs/app-hosting/about-app-hosting#frameworks).

 ## App Hosting output bundle